 (a) render Part 3 of the Public Sector Management Act 1994, or any other Act applying to persons as officers of the Public Service of the State, applicable to the person; or

-(b) affect or prejudice the application to the person of any Act referred to in paragraph (a) if it applied to him at the time of his appointment.
+(b) affect or prejudice the application to the person of any Act referred to in paragraph (a) if it applied to the person at the time of the appointment.

 [Section 94 amended: No. 32 of 1994 s.
 19; No. 54 of 2003 s.
-140(2).]
+140(2); No. 40 of 2020 s.
+111(1).]

 95. CEO may require information about industrial processes etc.

-(1) The CEO may, if he has reason to believe that any requirement made by or under this Act is not being complied with in respect of any premises, by notice in writing served on the occupier of the premises require that occupier to furnish to the CEO within such period, being a period of not less than 14 days from the day on which that notice was served, as is specified in that notice such information concerning —
+(1) The CEO may, if the CEO has reason to believe that any requirement made by or under this Act is not being complied with in respect of any premises, by notice in writing served on the occupier of the premises require that occupier to furnish to the CEO within such period, being a period of not less than 14 days from the day on which that notice was served, as is specified in that notice such information concerning —

 (a) any manufacturing, industrial or trade process carried on in or on those premises; or